 Every hospital really needs a phone charging station.
 According to the American Hospital Association, there are 35,158,934 admissions to U.S. hospitals annually.
 This number doesn’t account for the visitors each of those patients have during their admittance.
 With upwards of 92% of Americans owning a cell phone, it’s likely that the majority of those patients and their visitors will be in need of a charge during their stay.

 Phones = Staying Connected In Emergencies

 In an emergency, a dead phone becomes much more than an annoyance.
 Family members must be able to get in touch with each other at a drop of a hat.
 And if your phone is on the brink of a black screen, the stress of the situation escalates.
 There are definitely phones in the hospital for patients and visitors to use but who remembers phone numbers?
 Most of us only have a handful of phone numbers memorized, if that.
 There may be many more people who must be called quickly and without a working cell phone, that becomes difficult.

 Considering that keeping batteries charged is not what these staff members are being paid to do, this provides a clear reason for a hospital to offer another solution.
-One recommended option would be The Hub Wall Mounted charging station.
+A couple of options could be The Boxster UV or The Boxster UV Max Device Charging Stations.
 The users quickly get a rapid charge for their mobile device.